-Previously, Chris completed his PhD in Psychology (eating behaviour) in 2020 at Loughborough University.
-His PhD explored the impact of food-to-mealtime associations on expected satiety, eating rate and food intake in adult humans.
-Chris taught on the Part C Psychology of Eating Behaviour module throughout his PhD and obtained his Associate Fellow of the Higher Education Academy accreditation in 2019.
+Chris completed his PhD in 2020 at Loughborough University which explored the impact of food-to-mealtime associations on expected satiety, eating rate and food intake in adult humans.
 Prior to this, Chris completed an MSc in Sport and Exercise Nutrition in 2017 at Loughborough University where he was awarded the GlaxoSmithKline Award for the highest degree mark on the programme.
-He also completed an undergraduate Master’s degree in 2012 at the University of St Andrews before working in London, setting up his own business as a nutrition, fitness and health consultant working with individuals and companies between 2014-2016.
+He also completed an undergraduate Master’s degree in 2012 at the University of St Andrews before running his own business in London between 2014-2016.

 Chris also has research interests in other related areas.
-He is part of a research team in SSEHS exploring the influence of the COVID-19 pandemic on wellbeing, eating habits, physical activity and sleep.
-He is also interested in the influence of background music and lighting in influencing children’s eating behaviours and the barriers to offering vegetables to children at breakfast.
+He is part of a research team in SSEHS exploring the influence of the COVID-19 pandemic on wellbeing, eating habits, physical activity, and sleep.
+He is also interested in the barriers to offering vegetables to children at breakfast, a project (Veggie Brek) he is working on as part of the Centre of Lifestyle and Medicinal Behaviour at Loughborough University.
 Finally, Chris is undertaking research exploring the interplay between neurological, physiological and psychology mechanisms that can be leveraged to increase protein consumption in older adults to reduce the risk and incidence of sarcopenia.

 Chris has delivered guest lectures and seminars at the British Psychological Society’s East Midlands Conference (2019), at the University of Bristol (2019, 2020) and at Aston University (2019).
 He has also delivered nutrition workshops for the Association of British Insurers at their Nutrition and Hydration week (2020) and for the Everyone Active Sporting Champions Scheme (2018).